Angus Cloud

-Conor Angus Cloud Hickey (July 10, 1998 - July 31, 2023) was an American actor.
-He was best known for his role as Fezco in the HBO drama series Euphoria (2019–2022), and had roles in the films North Hollywood (2021), The Line (2023), Abigail and The Garfield Movie (both 2024).
+Conor Angus Cloud Hickey (July 10, 1998 – July 31, 2023) was an American actor.
+He was best known for his role as Fezco O'Neill in the HBO drama series Euphoria (2019–2022), and had roles in the films North Hollywood (2021), The Line (2023), Abigail and The Garfield Movie (both 2024).
 He also appeared in music videos by Noah Cyrus, Juice Wrld, Becky G, and Karol G. At age 25, Cloud died from an accidental overdose in Oakland, California.

 Early life

-Conor Angus Cloud Hickey was born on July 10, 1998 to Conor Hickey and Lisa Cloud McLaughlin.
-He grew up in Oakland, California.
+Conor Angus Cloud Hickey was born on July 10, 1998, to Conor Hickey and Lisa Cloud McLaughlin.
+He grew up in Oakland, California and was the pre-fame star of a 2017 video-blog interview at Peet's Coffee in Oakland by noted Oakland Vlogger Zennie Abraham.
 He was of Irish descent, with the majority of his family still residing in Ireland.
 He had younger twin sisters, Molly and Fiona.
 He attended the School of Production Design at Oakland School for the Arts, where he was a classmate of his future Euphoria co-star Zendaya.
 Cloud said that he suffered "minor brain damage" after falling into a construction pit in a poorly-lit street in the downtown area of Oakland in 2013.
 The accident resulted in a scar on the left side of his head.